-6.5 Student performance monitoring mechanisms are satisfactory.
-6.6 Adequate mentoring by the teaching staff is provided to students through established procedures.
-6.7 The unimpeded distance learning communication between the teaching staff and the students is ensured.
-6.8 Assessment consistency is ensured.
-6.9 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
-6.10 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
 6.11 The supporting infrastructures are easily accessible.
 6.12 Students are informed and trained with regards to the available educational infrastructure.
 6.13 Procedures for systematic control and improvement of the supportive services are set.
 6.14 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
 6.15 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
 6.16 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
 6.17 Students' weekly assignments are appropriate for the level of the programme.
 6.18 Feedback on students' assignments is regular through concrete and published procedures.
 6.19 The quality of students' final exams is ensured and evidenced.
 6.20 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
-Justif w the numerical scores provided for the quality indicators (criteria) by specifying (if anv)
+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.